 2. Cushions & throws for a cosy outdoor space

 Cosy up your outdoor space with some cushions and throws.
 You’ll be able to sit out longer and enjoy the fragrant air when the evening chill rolls in.
 Drape some throws over chairs so that they’re on hand for you to cocoon yourself as the sun goes down and the stars come out.
 This lovely coastal stripe throw is from John Lewis Retail and is washable at 40° which is something I always look out for.
 It's nice and thick too which makes it a versatile all-rounder!
 Floor cushions like these Kilim Cushions are also a great solution for when you need extra party seating and can be used indoors too.

 3. Lighting up your outdoor space

 This is my favourite way of prettying up my outdoor space.
 Candles and lanterns can make for an enchanting space.
 Citrus scented candles will also help keep your seating area free of mosquitoes.
 All of the lights and lanterns below are from Lights4fun which is one of my absolute favourite online shops.
-I always shopped the UK store but now they also have a German site which is a major plus!
+I always shopped the UK store but now they also have a German website which is a major plus!

 Nothing says ‘party’ more than festoon or string lights.
 String them around your sitting area or drape them through trees.
 Don’t want to splash out on new lights?
 Just use your Christmas fairy lights.
 Who says they can only be used at Christmas anyway?

 4. The right floor covering for your outdoor space